roookeee/datus/USAGE.md

 ### Mutable API

 The mutable API of *datus* works by defining a set of getter-setter chains.
-Every `.from(...).(...).to(Output::someSetter)` adds a mapping definition to the later generated `Mapper<Input, Output>`.
+Every `.from(...).(...).into(Output::someSetter)` adds a mapping definition to the later generated `Mapper<Input, Output>`.
 There are no checks for exhaustiveness or duplicate mappings as there is no proper way to implement it (e.g. lambdas and/or function references have no reference equality guarantees in the Java specification).

-The mutable API offers two terminal operations to finalize a given mapping definition - `to` and `into`. `into` accepts a simple setter on the output type whereas `to` accepts a function which takes the current mapping definition and applies it to the later affected output object by returning a new instance of the output type.
+The mutable API offers two terminal operations to finalize a given mapping definition - `to` and `into`. `into` accepts a simple setter on the output type whereas `to` accepts a function which creates a new instance of the output type when applying the setter.
 So why is `to` needed?
-Consider the following
+Consider the following setter:
-setter:
 ```java
 public Output setSomeStuff(String value) {
     return new Output(value);